 In the second component students examine the awakening and transformation of consciousness into higher stages and states of development.
 This includes studying the theoretical framework of selected authors - Jung, Assagioli, Maslow, Grof, Tart, Wilber, Washburn, Loevinger and others.
 Students also examine the many different factors which can produce such awakening – from a serious illness to a sudden mourning, from an existential crisis to a deliberate pathway of awareness.
 In this respect students will learn practices that help bring forth awakening and will develop their corporeal, emotional, cognitive, and spiritual awareness.
 This is achieved through exercises in meditation, somatic awareness, self-observation and dialogue.
 They also learn how to face any negative side effects that such a transformation can produce when it happens to an unprepared individual and/or in a social world that is very skeptical and even scared by transpersonal phenomena and non ordinary states of consciousness.

 Finally, the program brings these two components together to focus on how to help unaware (and thereby unhealthy and unhappy) individuals awaken from their sleeping consciousness.
 Students in our program are prepared to assist these individuals who are beginning to discover and develop their hidden talents and life purposes.
-For those students who wish to pursue the coach training path, the program also enables the application of coursework into the development of an effective coaching practice specifically addressed to personal and transpersonal development.
-Completion of the coach training program provides students with eligibility to apply for the Associate Certified Coach Credential conferred by International Coach Federation, the premiere professional coach organization.
-Other students may be more interested in collective issues such as ecology, sustainability and social justice, the program offers an elective course in Creativity and Consciousness which focuses on the importance of art and creativity as means to awaken sleeping individuals and humanity as a whole.
+For those students who wish to pursue the Transformative Coaching elective course, the program also enables the application of coursework into the development of an effective coaching practice specifically addressed to personal and transpersonal development.
+For those students who are more interested in collective issues like ecology, sustainability and social justice, the program offers an elective course in Creativity and Consciousness which focuses on the importance of art and creativity as means to awaken sleeping individuals and humanity as a whole.

 The programs is addressed to:

 - Women and men who are seeking a fulfilling and empowering profession in the fields of psychology, personal development, spiritual growth.